contains the active ingredient bromazepam

 When to take it

 Take the tablets as directed by your doctor.
-It may be taken with or without food.
+It should be taken on an empty stomach, 30 to 60 minutes before food.

 How long to take it

 Do not use LEXOTAN for longer than your doctor says.

 Usually LEXOTAN should be used for short periods only (for example 2-4 weeks).
 Continuous long-term use is not recommended

 The use of benzodiazepines may lead to dependence on the medicine.

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
 Otherwise,

 take it as soon as you remember and then go back to taking it as you would normally.

 Do not take a double a dose to make up for one you have missed..

 If you are not sure what to do, ask your doctor or pharmacist.